jvonmitchell/moohlah/README.md

 ```

-Just like in jquery duplicates are removed.
+Just like in JQuery duplicates are removed.

-How is this different than just using jquery's $.fn.func = ...
+How is this different than just using JQuery's $.fn.func = ...

-The behind the scenes of jquery is not as sophisticated as some might suspect.
+The behind the scenes of JQuery is not as sophisticated as some might suspect.
-The result of every jquery call producing a set with only unique elements is not actually a feature of jquery.
+The result of every JQuery call producing a set with only unique elements is not actually a feature of JQuery.
 Jquery developers have just done a really good job writing each of the standard functions so that they only return sets.
-They have taken the hard way to develop jquery making it more difficult for you to add on to it.
+They have taken the hard way to develop JQuery making it more difficult for you to add on to it.

 When we write a function for $.fn the this object we get for the function is really just the list we were working with on the outside.
-Jquery doesn't do anything to break the elements up for you, concatenate results, and remove duplicates and empty elements.
+JQuery doesn't do anything to break the elements up for you, concatenate results, and remove duplicates and empty elements.

-In jquery the above function would have been properly written:
+In JQuery the above function would have been properly written:

 ```javascript
 $.fn.split=function(arg) {